quiet branches labs

 cheat sheet

-one-page reference for the framework. zones, gates, and key rules on a single page.
+one-page reference for the framework. zones, clearances, and key rules on a single page.

 if this framing is useful, quiet branches labs works with teams that want to operate this way.